 Magnetic separation can be a complicated process.
 Quantum Design has simplified this process through an intuitive operator interface that guides the operator through setup of all the parameters required for magnetic separation.
 It monitors the magnet cool down sequence, and, once processing has started, provides feedback to the operator on the status, timing and overall state of the system.

 The Quantum Design SHGMS system features two independent processing canisters which are switched in and out of the magnetic field.
 One canister processes material inside the magnetic field until it is fully loaded with magnetic components while the other is cleaned simultaneously outside the magnet.
-The canisters are then exchanged automatically so that the clean canister moves inside the magnet and begins to processes material while the loaded canister is cleaned outside the field.
+The canisters are then exchanged automatically so that the clean canister moves back inside the magnet to process new material while the loaded canister is cleaned outside the field.
 This sequence repeats and results in continuous processing.
 As shown in these examples, the graphic user interface depicts the processing sequence through color changes to inform the operator which canister is being processed inside the magnet, and which one is being cleaned.

 Process control and monitoring is done through a simple graphical user interface.
 As shown in the first screen shot, a grey color indicating slurry is shown in Canister A (left side), with non-magnetic product being captured.
 At the same time, Canister B (right side) is outside of the magnet, the magnetic material is being flushed out with water, and the output is going to waste.
 When the processing conditions change, the screen is updated to indicate that water is now flowing into both canisters.
 The countdown timer on the bottom left corner indicates the time remaining until Canister B moves into the magnet.

 Traditionally, large capacity separation was achieved with single, large capacity separators.
 A single Quantum Design SHGMS system can process 10-15 million kg of clay each year.
-This allows mining facilities to incorporate multiple machines to specifically finely tune each system for their needs.
+This allows mining facilities to incorporate multiple machines to specifically tune each system for their needs.
 This allows for either the ability to increase the amount of clay processed at a mine incrementally, or allow for a single mine to process two different types of clay.

 Furthermore, a mine that has multiple machines installed can perform maintenance on one machine while the remaining machines continue to process clay.
 This keeps the decrease in throughput at a minimum.